 Having a little one is a huge perk on occasions when a store or restaurant is giving out something and it’s one item per person.
 When my daughter was just under 2 I took her to free doughnut day at Krispy Kreme with me (because she goes pretty much everywhere with me), and they gave her a doughnut too.
 I was not about to give her a doughnut so I got two!
 Now that she’s older it makes a bit more sense for her to get her own items, but she still doesn’t eat them all, or the item may not apply to her and I still end up getting two.
 This one can be a pretty tasty perk of parenting.

 6. You Can Be All Kinds of Silly

-Using a pretend accent or wearing crazy clothes can be totally OK when you have kids, because it's for the kids.
-Judgements on your lack of clean clothes or mismatched attire brush off a bit, and the admiration you receive when you look like you have it together is priceless.
+Using a pretend accent or wearing crazy clothes can be totally OK when you have kids because it’s for the kids.
+Judgments on your lack of clean clothes or mismatched attire brush off a bit, and the admiration you receive when you look like you have it together is priceless.

 7. Built-In Confidence

 It’s different for everyone, but after having my daughter I am more confident about going on adventures and trips “alone” since I’m with her.
 I don’t hesitate to speak up if I feel I need to, because she’s watching, and because if something bothers her I want her to be able to speak up.

 Plus, aside from the work, I need to do on my body by actually exercising, I don’t have body issues because I have her.
 I’m a nursing mom, so don’t look at my body the same as a teen or someone in college, or anyone who hasn’t given birth yet.

 I wonder if the people who came up with the idea of carpool lanes meant to write “two adults or more per car,” for those traveling to work but wrote “persons” instead, not realizing this generalization would allow parents traveling with kids to fully utilize this benefit.